froboy/yusaopeny_docs/content/en/docs/wiki/Secure-devops-for-composer-2-release.md

 title: Secure devops for composer 2 release
 ---

-This article only applies to long-term users of Open Y. Open Y supports Composer 2 [as of version 8.2.7 in November 2020](https://github.com/ymcatwincities/openy/releases/tag/8.2.7) and new installs use Composer 2 by default.
+This article only applies to long-term users of Y USA Open Y. Y USA Open Y supports Composer 2 [as of version 8.2.7 in November 2020](https://github.com/ymcatwincities/openy/releases/tag/8.2.7) and new installs use Composer 2 by default.

 ----

 Composer was upgraded to `2.x` on October 30, 2020.
 This could cause instability when your older composer `1.x` accidentally auto-updates to the `2.x` version.
 Issues could include: composer fails to run any commands and blocks OpenY upgrade/maintenance.
-The instability would be in the developer environment, not Open Y/Drupal.
+The instability would be in the developer environment, not Y USA Open Y/Drupal.

-The Open Y team prepared an avoidance plan for the community to take action steps before the release while Open Y will be verifying Composer `2.x` causes no issues or regressions.
+The Y USA Open Y team prepared an avoidance plan for the community to take action steps before the release while Y USA Open Y will be verifying Composer `2.x` causes no issues or regressions.

 If you use Docksal or Vagrant local environments your composer version will not update automatically, so you're currently safe from inadvertent updates.
-Instructions for updating those environments will be included with any necessary Open Y updates at a later date.
+Instructions for updating those environments will be included with any necessary Y USA Open Y updates at a later date.

 ### Case before October 30, 2020, when you are on composer 1.x